Jsmoreira02/Malicious_Plugin/README.md

 # Evil Wordpress Plugin (Malicous)

 Malicious, remotely performs an upload of a PHP reverse shell in the form of a plugin on a WordPress site.
-The exploit is only successful with user credentials, so make sure you know the target username and password.
+The exploit is only successful with user credentials, so make sure you know the target username and password and check if the target user has Administrator permissions.

 Install by running: